In this article:

 Turning on Web Linking

 Open the Link menu in the Premium Transcriber program and select Linking On.
-This master linking on/off will turn on (or off) whichever types of linking are currently enabled.
+This master linking option will turn on (or off) the type of linking that is currently enabled.
 You can see in the example below that Web Linking is enabled because it shows a + symbol.

 If successful, TypeWell will link to the Web Linking server on the channel that you just created.
 The words "Web East" or "Web West" will display in the lower right-hand corner of the TypeWell Transcriber window.